 Over 70% of the surface of the planet is water.
 The problem is that most of it is sea water and therefore very difficult / expensive to extract and use for consumptive purposes.

 As the global population continues to grow and get wealthier, more and more people are becoming connected to the water / sewerage grid, leading to an exponential growth in demand for clean water.

 This, coupled with the unprecedented increase in droughts caused by climate change, has meant that consumptive water is fast becoming a scarce resource.

 Taking action to reduce water consumption is a great way to improve your environmental footprint at home or in the office.

-As a sustainable business taking action to reduce water consumption is a great way to improve your environmental performance.
-This article outlines my top 5 office water saving tips and devices that any business can quickly and effectively implement to reduce consumption and save on water bills.
+This article outlines our top 6 water saving tips and devices that any home business can quickly and effectively implement to reduce consumption and save on water bills.

 No 1.
 Hippo the Water Saver – saves water each time you flush – flushing a toilet uses a significant amount of water.
 Toilets fitted since 2001 use 4-6 litres of water per flush.
 Most have a two-button dual-flush operation.
 Toilets fitted before 2001 typically use 7.5-9 litres per flush.
 Installing a water displacement device or Hippo can be used to save 2-3 litres per flush.

 No 2.
 Tap aerators / faucet aerators – water usually leaves a tap (or faucet) in one large flow.
 This means that water is often wasted.
 Tap aerators break up the flow of water by spreading the stream of water into many little droplets.
 It does this by restricting the flow through small mesh-like holes and thus increasing the pressure.
 Tap aerators can reduce the flow rate of an average tap by 60%.
 In other words, from 15 l/min to 6 l/min.